jakarea/wp-quote-sign/README.txt

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `qoutation-sign.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('Quotation_sign_hook'); ?>` in your templates